September 11 attacks: Hate crimes

-Six days after the attacks, President Bush made a public appearance at Washington, D.C.'s largest Islamic Center where he acknowledged the "incredibly valuable contribution" of American Muslims and called for them "to be treated with respect".
+Six days after the attacks, President Bush made a public appearance at Washington, D.C.'s largest Islamic Center where he acknowledged the "incredibly valuable contribution" of American Muslims and called for them "to be treated with respect."
 Numerous incidents of harassment and hate crimes against Muslims and South Asians were reported in the days following the attacks.

 Sikhs were also targeted due to their use of turbans, which are stereotypically associated with Muslims.
 There were reports of attacks on mosques and other religious buildings (including the firebombing of a Hindu temple), and assaults on individuals, including one murder: Balbir Singh Sodhi, a Sikh mistaken for a Muslim, who was fatally shot on September 15, 2001, in Mesa, Arizona.
 Two dozen members of Osama bin Laden's family were urgently evacuated out of the country on a private charter plane under FBI supervision three days after the attacks.

 According to an academic study, people perceived to be Middle Eastern were as likely to be victims of hate crimes as followers of Islam during this time.
 The study also found a similar increase in hate crimes against people who may have been perceived as Muslims, Arabs, and others thought to be of Middle Eastern origin.
 A report by the South Asian American advocacy group South Asian Americans Leading Together documented media coverage of 645 bias incidents against Americans of South Asian or Middle Eastern descent between September 11 and 17, 2001.
 Crimes such as vandalism, arson, assault, shootings, harassment, and threats in numerous places were documented.
-Women wearing hijab were also targeted.
+Women wearing the hijab were also targeted.

 Discrimination and racial profiling

 A poll of Arab-Americans in May 2002 found that 20% had personally experienced discrimination since September 11.
 A July 2002 poll of Muslim Americans found that 48% believed their lives had changed for the worse since September 11, and 57% had experienced an act of bias or discrimination.
 Following the September 11 attacks, many Pakistani Americans identified themselves as Indians to avoid potential discrimination and obtain jobs.

 By May 2002, there were 488 complaints of employment discrimination reported to the U.S. Equal Employment Opportunity Commission (EEOC).
 301 of those were complaints from people fired from their jobs.
-Similarly, by June 2002, the U.S. Department of Transportation (DOT) had investigated 111 September 11th-related complaints from airline passengers purporting that their religious or ethnic appearance caused them to be singled out at security screenings, and an additional 31 complaints from people who alleged they were blocked from boarding airplanes on the same grounds.
+Similarly, by June 2002, the U.S. Department of Transportation (DOT) had investigated 111 September 11th-related complaints from airline passengers purporting that their religious or ethnic appearance caused them to be singled out at security screenings in addition to 31 complaints from people who alleged they were blocked from boarding airplanes on the same grounds.